collectiveaccess/ProvidenceDocs/_source/dataModelling/primaryTables.rst

    :header-rows: 1
    :file: intrinsics_tours.csv

-`Note:` ca_tours.preferred_labels.names is used by data mappings and display templates to reference the intrinsic name field in the ca_tour_labels table
+`Note:` ca_tours.preferred_labels.name is used by data mappings and display templates to reference the intrinsic name field in the ca_tour_labels table

 Tour Stops (ca_tour_stops)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^